Co-ordinator of the UKSRN: John Elliott (Leeds Beckett University)

 His research into computational modeling of communication crosses many boundaries and disciplines: from human language ‘universals’, dolphin communication, architecture of the mind and multidimensional models in space-time for countering crime and terrorism to an ethical decision engine for robot soldiers, and global impact strategies for post detection decipherment of an extra-terrestrial signal to manage dissemination and societal impact.

-Duncan Forgan is a postdoctoral research fellow at the University of St Andrews.
+Duncan Forgan (now employed outside of academia) was a postdoctoral research fellow at the University of St Andrews.
 He obtained his PhD in astrophysics from the University of Edinburgh, where he conducted hydrodynamical simulations of protostellar discs to answer key questions in star and planet formation.
 His SETI research focuses on improved estimates of the number of civilisations able to establish communication with the Earth using Monte Carlo simulation strategies, and deriving new observational diagnostics of intelligence using current mainstream astronomical observations, especially those used to detect extrasolar planets.
 Duncan is an elected member of the Royal Society of Edinburgh’s Young Academy of Scotland, an interdisciplinary organisation of leading academics, civil servants and third sector workers, formed to give the next generation of leaders a coherent voice to address the most challenging issues in Scottish (and UK) society.
 He sits on the steering committee of the UK Centre for Astrobiology, and the editorial Board for the International Journal of Astrobiology.

 Michael A. Garrett is the inaugural Sir Bernard Lovell chair in Radio Astronomy, Professor of Astrophysics at the University of Manchester and Director of the Jodrell Bank Centre for Astrophysics, JBCA (including responsibility for Jodrell Bank Observatory).
 He is a visiting Professor at Leiden Observatory in radio astronomy techniques and co-chair of the IAA SETI Permanent Committee.
 Previously he was the General Director of the Netherlands Institute for Radio Astronomy (ASTRON 2007-2016), overseeing the final design, construction, commissioning and operations of the International LOFAR Telescope.
 He was Director of JIVE (Joint Institute for VLBI in Europe) between 2002-2007, ushering in a new era of real-time e-VLBI (Very Long Baseline Interferometry) across Europe and beyond.
 He has a broad interest in astronomy and astrophysics, in particular high resolution radio studies of extragalactic deep fields.
 His interest in SETI research includes the detection of techno-signatures in general, in addition to radio SETI searches using wide-field and interferometry techniques